syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Remove Action

-The notify listener will be triggered when the appointment is removed from the data source.
+If the appointment is removed in an underlying datasource, you can call the notifyListeners.

 {% tabs %}
 {% highlight dart hl_lines="2 3 4" %}